ldgabbay/jwplayer/fl5/doc/publishers/javascriptapi.rst

 Here's an overview of all events the *Model* sends.
 Note that the data of every event contains the *id*, *version* and *client* parameters that are also sent on :ref:`playerReady <javascriptapi>`.

-.. describe:: error
+.. describe:: ERROR

    Fired when a playback error occurs (e.g. when the video is not found or the stream is dropped).
 Data:

    * *message* ( String ): the error message, e.g. *file not found*  or *no suiteable playback codec found*.

-.. describe:: loaded
+.. describe:: BUFFER

-   Fired while the player is busy loading the currently playing media item.
-This event is never sent for :ref:`rtmpstreaming`, since that protocol does not preload content.
-Data:

-   * *loaded* ( Number ): the number of bytes of the media file that are currently loaded.
-   * *total* ( Number ): the total filesize of the media file, in bytes.
-   * *offset* (Number): the byte position of the media file at which loading started.
-This is always 0, except when using :ref:`httpstreaming`.
+   Fired when the player loads some media into its buffer.

+   * *percentage* ( Number ): The percentage (0-100) of seconds buffered versus the media's duration.  i.e. if the media is 60 seconds long, and half of the video has been buffered, a buffer event will be fired with percentage=50.

-.. describe:: meta
+.. describe:: META

    Fired when metadata on the currently playing media file is received.
 The exact metadata that is sent with this event varies per individual media file.
 Here are some examples: